-The AMD Radeon RX 5500-series is the next mainstream graphics card range to come out of the red team’s GPU skunkworks.
-Based on the 7nm Navi 14 silicon, the new RX 5500 cards will represent the first genuinely affordable 7nm GPUs ever built, and it looks like the RX 5500 release date shouldn’t be too far off now with Gigabyte already listing its own overclocked RX 5500 and RX 5500 XT SKUs online.
+The AMD Radeon RX 5500-series will bring us the next mainstream graphics cards to come out of the red team’s GPU skunkworks.
+Based on the 7nm Navi 14 silicon, the new RX 5500 cards, including the RX 5500 XT, will be the first genuinely affordable 7nm GPUs ever built, but still have serious competition in the form of the 12nm Nvidia GTX 1660 Super and GTX 1650 Super cards.

 When AMD released the RDNA whitepaper earlier this year it promised the graphics architecture would power “gaming GPUs from low-cost to the highest performance,” and the upcoming AMD RX 5500-series cards ought to fit into that first GPU bracket.
 Which will come as a blessed relief considering so many of the graphics cards released this year have sat firmly in the wallet-busting tier of GPUs.
 From the Nvidia GeForce RTX 2080 Super to the AMD Radeon RX 5700 XT, the graphics card makers have been asking us to spend a lot of cash on the new GPUs they’ve been putting out.

 But now we are looking at AMD filling out its RDNA architecture-powered lineup, finally replacing the successful Polaris-based 400 and 500-series graphics and going head-to-head again with Nvidia’s GTX Turing cards.
 AMD has finally confirmed the next Navi cards, but the full release date info is still somewhat scant.
 So what is AMD doing?